scinote-eln/scinote-api-docs/source/includes/_project_user_assignments.md

 --------- | -----------
-TEAM_ID | The ID of the team to retrieve project from PROJECT_ID | The ID of the project to retrieve user from USER_ID | The ID of the user to retrieve
+TEAM_ID | The ID of the team to retrieve project from PROJECT_ID | The ID of the project to retrieve user from USER_ASSIGMENT_ID | The ID of the user assigment to retrieve

 ## Create Project User assignment